Overview: Chemo or No Chemo for Early Invasive Breast Cancer?

 The Oncotype DX test is a molecular diagnostic test that analyzes the individual biology of a breast cancer tumour by examining the activity of 21 genes in the tumour tissue.
 The results of the analysis are fed into a formula that calculates a Recurrence Score® result.
 The Recurrence Score result is a number between 0 and 100, and can provide information about how likely your breast cancer is to recur within 10 years of diagnosis and, perhaps more importantly, the likelihood that you will benefit from chemotherapy.

 As the Oncotype DX test is performed on a small amount of the tissue removed during your original surgery (core biopsy, lumpectomy, or mastectomy) this means you do not need to undergo any additional surgery or procedure in order to have the test.

-Since becoming available in 2004, almost 700,000 Oncotype breast cancer tests have been requested in over 90 countries.
+Since becoming available in 2004, more than 750,000 Oncotype breast cancer tests have been requested in over 90 countries.
 The Oncotype test has been studied and validated in independent studies involving more than 4,000 invasive breast cancer patients.